How Lack Of Sleep Can Play Hormone Havoc

 Not advice most menopausal women need, but keeping the temperature between 60 to 68 F is the optimal room temperature for sleep and avoid too many covers or synthetic material for sheets and pillowcases.

-To keep your head cool investigate helpful aids like a cooling pad that goes under the pillowcase to keep your head cool.
+To keep your head cool investigate helpful aids like a cooling pad that goes under the pillowcase or reverse your pillow each time you get up so you get a cooler side each time.

 4. Have a hot bath